mbridak/augratin/README.md

 AuGratin allows A [POTA](https://parksontheair.com) Hunter to easily log contacts with Activators.
 It pulls latest [POTA](https://parksontheair.com) spots.
 Displays them in a compact interface.
-Once a spot is clicked on AuGratin will talk to either rigctld or flrig to change the radio to the correct frequency and mode.
+Once a spot is clicked on AuGratin will talk to either rigctld, flrig, or OmniRig to change the radio to the correct frequency and mode.
 It will pre-populate All the fields needed for logging the contact.
-All contacts are stored in an ADIF file in your home directory, which you can them import into your normal logging program.
+All contacts are stored in an ADIF file in your home directory, which you can then import into your normal logging program.

 ![screenshot](https://github.com/mbridak/augratin/raw/master/pic/screenshot.png)